Hebrews Chapter 13

 Benediction

 The Book of Hebrews concludes with a prayer for the Hebrews (likely by the Apostle Paul).
-The writer asked for prayer from the Hebrews, and is no praying on their behalf in return (by way of example).
+The writer asked for prayer from the Hebrews, and while then also praying on their behalf in return (by way of example).

 Romans 15:33, “Now the God of peace [be] with you all.
 Amen.”

-1 Peter 2:25, “For ye were as sheep going astray; but are now returned unto the Shepherd and Bishop of your souls.
+1 Peter 2:25, “For ye were as sheep going astray; but are now returned unto the Shepherd and Bishop of your souls.”
+For more on the “Our Lord Jesus, that Great Shepherd of the sheep”, please see the exposition of the 23rd Psalm.

 1 Peter 5:10, “But the God of all grace, who hath called us unto his eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle [you].”

-Philippians 2:13, “For it is God which worketh in you both to will and to do of [his] good pleasure.
+Philippians 2:13, “For it is God which worketh in you both to will and to do of [his] good pleasure.” which also hearkens back to Isaiah 26:12, “LORD, thou wilt ordain peace for us: for thou also hast wrought all our works in us.“

 Galatians 1:5, “To whom [be] glory for ever and ever.
 Amen.”